 An example of a framework that addresses this is Public Health England’s Prioritisation Framework, which draws on multi-criteria decision analysis to support local authorities in making evidence-based spending decisions across different public health programmes.
 The tool guides users through a process of defining decision criteria and assigning a weighting to each, gathering and analysing relevant evidence, and then triangulating findings based on the decision framework agreed at the outset.
-In this way, local authorities are able to come to an evidence-based decision that incorporates both numerical cost-benefit data, as well as broader considerations such as alignment with local need, contribution to reducing health inequalities, or ‘acceptability’ in relation to any political, cultural or moral considerations.
+In this way, local authorities are able to come to an evidence-based decision that incorporates both numerical cost-benefit data, and broader considerations such as alignment with local need, contribution to reducing health inequalities, or ‘acceptability’ in relation to any political, cultural or moral considerations.

 What does this mean for data-driven decisions?